ProFormA/proformaxml/Whitepaper.md

 ### 7.1 XML and ZIP format

-As stated above a submission XML document includes task data and submission data.
+As stated above, a submission XML document includes task data and submission data.
 Both data may comprise files that could be embedded into the submission XML document or that could be attached as part of a submission ZIP file (see also [section Files](#31-files)).

 In case of a ZIP submission the internal structure of the ZIP archive is predefined as follows.
 In the ZIP root folder there is the submission XML document.
 All attached files that belong to the actual student's submission must be contained in the folder *submission* inside the submission ZIP archive.
 All attached files that belong to the task are stored inside a folder *task* inside the submission ZIP archive.
 In summary, the content of a common submission ZIP archive is structured as follows: